 5) If Scholastic realism is true, abstract objects exist in a necessarily existent intellect.

-6) So, there is a necessarily existent intellect. (necessary in the context of the uncaused cause)
+6) So, there is a necessarily existent intellect. (necessary in the uncaused cause)

 E.J.
 Lowe on Objects of Reason (Metaphysical Arguments)